Archipelago Yachts Polar Swim Challenge

 It’s 40 lengths of a standard swimming pool; what's the fuss?
 It's the extreme cold that makes this swim a brutal challenge.

-To give you an idea of how cold it will be
+To give you an idea of how cold it was

 UK COLD SHOWER